colingourlay/styled-hooks/README.md

 `;
 ```

 ...will add the CSS you write to the document.
-You can use any interpolated values you want, but unlike hooks they won't become CSS Custom Properties.
+You can use any interpolated values you want, but unlike hooks they won't ever become CSS Custom Properties.

 ## About the project